Sign in for exclusive products and special discounts.

 Book Two of the Noumenal Realm Trilogy

-In this novel, centered on John Locke’s famous thought experiment about a man who suddenly perceives colors the opposite of how he used to see them, two middle schoolers enter virtual reality to solve Locke’s mysterious disappearance in order to save one of their classmates from a thought experiment gone awry.
+This novel, for middle and high schoolers, is part of an innovative philosophy curriculum that uses engaging stories to introduce students to important philosophical concepts.
+The story is centered on John Locke’s famous thought experiment about a man who suddenly perceives colors the opposite of how he used to see them.
+In it, two middle schoolers enter virtual reality to solve Locke’s mysterious disappearance in order to save one of their classmates from a thought experiment gone awry.
 In the process, they learn about empiricism and its connection to the birth of democracy.